vmware-archive/gemfire-greenplum-examples/README.md

 # GemFire and Greenplum with Gemfire-Greenplum connector(GGC) examples

 This is the home of examples that are bundled with the project.
 Contributions<sup>[2]</sup> and corrections are welcome.
-Please talk to us about your suggestions at [kochan@pivotal.io](mailto:kochan@pivotal.io)
+Please send your questions/suggestions to [kochan@pivotal.io](mailto:kochan@pivotal.io)

 ## Contents
 1. [Overview](#overview)